-- (i) for all taught students, where there has been no attendance in the monitoring period the student will receive an invitation to a meeting normally with their Personal Tutor - (ii) for undergraduate students, where the level of attendance is unsatisfactory in the monitoring period, the student will receive a communication from their department in the first instance.
+- f.
+Where attendance and/or completion of assessments is unsatisfactory: - (i) for all taught students, where there has been no attendance in the monitoring period the student will receive an invitation to a meeting normally with their Personal Tutor. - (ii) for undergraduate students, where the level of attendance is unsatisfactory in the monitoring period, the student will receive a communication from their department in the first instance.
 If, following a further monitoring period, the level of attendance continues to be unsatisfactory, the student will receive an invitation to a meeting, either a group meeting or an individual meeting normally with their Personal Tutor.
-Discretion may be applied in the Spring term, where an unsatisfactory level of attendance coupled with satisfactory academic progress may not necessarily result in a meeting, except where the student holds a Tier 4 visa. - (iii) for all taught students, as determined by the department (see 1d) above) in the case of some instances of non-submission of assessed work the student will receive an invitation to a meeting normally with their Personal Tutor.
+Discretion may be applied in accordance with the approved guidance, except where the student holds a Tier 4 visa. - (iii) for all taught students, as determined by the department (see 1d) above) in the case of some instances of non-submission of assessed work the student will receive an invitation to a meeting normally with their Personal Tutor.